wwittmer/unicens-linux-daemon/cfg/README.md

 **10.5) Defining a GPIO Pin State job**

-In order to use this job, make sure that the I2C Port has already been created by the  `<GPIOPortCreate>`.
+In order to use this job, make sure that the GPIO Port has already been created by the  `<GPIOPortCreate>`.
 The tag to be used is named `<GPIOPinState>`.
 The purpose of this function is to set the state of GPIOs configured as output pin.
 For all other configurations, this function has no influence.